$0 Yukon — After-Divorce Life-Admin Checklist

 What happens if I update my documents in the wrong order?

 Agencies cross-reference federal databases.
 If you try to update your driver's licence before your SIN reflects your new name, the Yukon Motor Vehicles Office will reject the application.
-The same applies to passport applications and health care card updates.
-The correct sequence starts with Service Canada (SIN), then branches to territorial agencies.
+The correct sequence starts with Vital Statistics, then Service Canada (SIN), followed by driver's licence and CRA updates before the health care card and passport.

 How long does the full post-divorce administrative transition take?

-Most people complete all three priority tiers within 90 days.
+The checklist organizes routine work across a 90-day horizon.
 Priority 1 (identity) takes 1-4 weeks.
 Priority 2 (financial) takes 2-4 weeks.
-Priority 3 (property and pensions) takes 4-12 weeks depending on mortgage refinancing timelines and federal pension processing delays (the PBDA 90-day objection window alone adds 3 months).
+Priority 3 (property and pensions) takes 4-12 weeks depending on mortgage refinancing timelines; the PBDA 90-day objection window can extend federal pension work beyond that horizon.

 I live outside Whitehorse.
 Can I do everything by mail?

-Some tasks (SIN update, CRA notification, passport application) can be done online or by mail.
-Others (Land Titles Office, Motor Vehicles, Vital Statistics) typically require in-person visits to Whitehorse.
+Some tasks (SIN update, CRA notification, and passport application) can be done online or by mail.
+Vital Statistics name reversion can be handled in person or by mail; Land Titles Office and Motor Vehicles tasks typically require in-person visits to Whitehorse.
 Planning the sequence before you travel prevents multiple trips.

 Get Your Free Yukon — After-Divorce Life-Admin Checklist